BCC-Biostats/SEERdb/README.md

 ## Overview

 SEERdb is a package for accessing data from the SEER medicare dataset.
+It expects a directory where SEER medicare zipped files are stored.
+Functions can open these files or build a SQLite database.

 ## File types

+Thse are the given file types:

 - hsp
   - demo